-Taking advantage of the underlying structured sparsity of posteriors, it is possible to design a hashing technique to divide the space into smaller size buckets of locally neighbor posteriors.
+Relying on the structured sparsity of posteriors, we devise a hashing technique to divide the space into smaller size buckets of neighboring posteriors.

-As already discussed in Section 2.1, posterior exemplars are sparse vectors residing in union of low-dimensional subspaces.
+As already discussed in Section 2.1, posterior exemplars are sparse vectors living in union of low-dimensional subspaces.
 Hence, for any posterior vector, the probabilities are confined to a very small number of components where the indices of high probabilities identify the unique structure of the underlying subspace.
 Accordingly, the number of unique quantized posteriors is relatively small with respect to the sample size, and the quantized posteriors can be regarded as representatives of the posterior space.
-The quantized posterior representatives can be used as hash keys for splitting the space into geometric neighbors.
+The quantized posterior representatives are used as hash keys for splitting the space into geometric neighbors.
+The following hashing formula expresses this method through different levels of quantization.